ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetActivationStatus"></a>
 ## GetActivationStatus<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the activation status.
-It checks whether the system is activated or not and returns the status as "not-activated" or "activated".
-The success of the operation is also returned.
+It provides information about whether the system or service is activated or not.
+The status is returned as a string, with possible values being "not-activated" or "activated".

-This method does not trigger any events.

 ### Parameters